sandervandevelde/MQTTBrokerPrivatePreview/README.md

 To setup a client group, user needs to build a query that filters a set of clients based on their attribute values.

 Here are a few sample queries:
-- (Attributes.sensors = “motion” or Attributes.sensors = “humidity”) or Attributes.status <> “sleep mode”
+- (attributes.sensors = "motion" or attributes.sensors = "humidity") or attributes.status <> "sleep mode"
-- Attributes.sensors IN [“motion”, “humidity”, “temperature”] and attributes.floor <= 5
+- attributes.sensors IN ["motion", "humidity", "temperature"] and attributes.floor <= 5

 In group queries, following operands are allowed:
-- Equal operator “=”
+- Equality operator "="
-- Not equal operator in 2 forms “<>” and “!=”
+- Not equal operator in 2 forms "<>" and "!="
-- Less than “<”, greater than “>”, less than equal to “<=”, greater than equal to “>=” for long integer values
+- Less than "<", greater than ">", less than equal to "<=", greater than equal to ">=" for long integer values
-- “IN” to compare with a set of values
+- "IN" to compare with a set of values

 Please refer to the [naming considerations table](#naming-considerations) for details on allowed characters and patterns.